BMT Canarsie Line: Automation and post-automation

 In spring 2005, the current CBTC-enabled R143-class equipment was expected to run under full automation with a single operator (known as OPTO, or One Person Train Operation) acting as an attendant to monitor the train's operation and take over manual operation if necessary.
 However, technical mishaps including the test train rolling away by itself delayed the start of automatic train operation.
 The project caused numerous service disruptions on the L at night and on weekends.
 Frequently, service was shut down in separate sections of the line, usually from Eighth Avenue to Lorimer Street, Lorimer to Broadway Junction, or Broadway Junction to Rockaway Parkway.
 During this time, shuttle buses served suspended areas.
 This project also required the temporary closing of some stations, either in one direction or both directions, and for the line to be operated in two sections.

 In June 2005, the Canarsie Line ran full-length 480 ft trains with a single operator on weekends.
 However, as this was a violation of union contracts – which stipulated that there must be one operator per 300 ft of train – the MTA was ordered to resume two-person operation at all times.

 The system became operational as of February 2009.
 Automation was achieved with the R143s assigned exclusively to the L, but since the R160As were not CBTC-compatible until August 2010, some trains were manually operated alongside automatically driven trains.
 The L fully began automatic train operation in early 2012.
 The CBTC installation increased the train capacity on the line from 20 trains per hour (tph) to 24 tph, as well as permitted the installation of countdown clocks, which show the amount of time until the next train arrives.
+By 2025, the original CBTC equipment was nearing the end of its 25-year useful life, and the original CBTC system's computer servers, radios, and software were planned to be upgraded.